Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack-lab/00-Intro/installing_kubernetes.md

 - updated the `"orchestratorReleaseVersion"` with what is among the listed supported versions
 - added "apiServerConfig" values to resolve istion-system token storage.

 Let's also change the master count from 3 to 1.
+And have 4 pool count.
 Here is the resulting `kube-rgDEMO2_demoe2.json`:

     {
         "apiVersion": "vlabs",